freemandjomo/Netflix_sql_project/README.md

 ```
 **Objective:** Determine the distribution of content types on Netflix.
 ## 2. Find the most common rating for movies and TV shows
-3. Find the most common rating for movies and TV shows

 ```sql
    WITH RatingCounts AS (
     SELECT